Workshops

 Jerah Pettibone, OEFFA

-This is a space intended for farmers who identify as LGBTQIA to come together and make connections.
-It will be a loosely structured conversation around the different joys and challenges we face as queer farmers.
+This is a space intended for farmers who identify as LGBTQIA to come together and connect.
+It is a loosely structured conversation around the different joys and challenges queer farmers face.
 If this applies to you, come, meet, share, and connect in community.

 Ohio Ecological Food and Farm Association